oetiker/znapzend/README.md

-On the other hand if you are the proud owner of a properly setup unix box with all the tools and trimmings for building stuff, follow these zimple inztructionz below to get a cusom made copy of znapzend.
+On the other hand if you are the proud owner of a properly setup unix box with all the tools and trimmings for building stuff, follow these zimple inztructionz below to get a custom made copy of znapzend.

 ```sh
 wget https://github.com/oetiker/znapzend/releases/download/v0.12.3/znapzend-0.12.3.tar.gz